 If you are preparing for a combo hunt in B.C., or a hunt in any remote location, here are three critical things that you should look for in a sleeping bag.

 The best sleeping bags are made with the best materials.
 While many sleeping bags may look alike, materials and construction make a world of difference.

 Start by looking at sleeping bag manufacturers that have a reputation for quality.
 This starts with the bag’s fill.
 Premium down is by far the lightest and warmest option in fill materials for sleeping bags.
-Some examples of quality manufacturers include (but aren’t limited to), Western Mountaineering, Marmot and Big Agnes.
+Some examples of quality manufacturers include (but aren’t limited to), Western Mountaineering, Marmot and Big Agnes and Stone Glacier.

 It’s true that synthetic materials offer more moisture resistance than down.
-However, synthetic bags can’t compete with the light weight and warmth of down.
+However, synthetic bags can’t compete with the light weight, packability, and warmth of down.
 Additionally, synthetics won’t last as long if you use your bag regularly.

-Many hunters worry about using down, particularly in wet climates like British Columbia, because down loses its insulative properties if it gets wet.
-But most manufacturers now use water-resistant down or down/synthetic blends that repel water.
+Many hunters worry about using down, particularly in wet climates like British Columbia, because down loses its insulating properties if it gets wet.
+But most manufacturers now use water-resistant down that repels water and dries quickly.
 These are probably the best options, since they offer the best of both worlds.

 Be aware that the difference between high quality and low quality down is massive.
 Look for sleeping bags with 800 or 900-fill down.
 The higher the fill power, the fewer feathers it takes to achieve the same warmth.
 For example, imagine two comparable 15-degree F sleeping bags, one is filled with 850-fill down and the other with 600-fill down.
 The lower quality bag might require a stuff sack that’s twice as big, and weigh nearly twice as much.

 Finally, the face or shell fabric of any sleeping should also be lightweight and water resistant.
 High quality face fabrics aren’t cheap, but they are a critical part of your sleeping bag’s construction.